thomass171/tcp-22/README.md

 ADDITIONALBUNDLE

 This is a colon separated list of bundle locations, either filesystem paths or web URLs.
 The default bundle location is $HOSTDIR/bundles for filesystems and 'origin'/bundles from a browser.
+For the bundles listed in ADDITIONALBUNDLE a bundle resolver is added **after** the default bundle resolver during platform setup.
+See also property 'bundleResolver', which has a similar semantic.

 ## Properties
 (what is the difference to 'Settings'?)

 initialVehicle:  Just a name as reference to a defined vehicle (in future maybe also or a full qualified path to a config).

-initialRoute
+initialRoute:

+bundleResolver(in future?;or httpBundleResolver?): Similar to ADDITIONALBUNDLE, but not base64 encoded and adding the resolver
+**before** the default resolver.
+This allows overriding default bundles by custom bundles.

+initialLocation:  In traffic a (smart)location resulting/superseeded in FlightLocation.

+initialHeading: Contributing to initialLocation(FlightLocation)

 ### Generic

 ### Use Case Maze